ColorlessSaber/HTML-AND-CSS-PROJECTS/README.md

 <!-- Projects under repo -->
 ## Projects Under Repo
 ### Academy Cinemas
 A website that heavily utilized Bootstrap to create a single webpage about movies playing at a local movie theater and buying tickets.
+A custom CSS file was created to override Bootstrap's default choices to elements, and another CSS file was created to make changes to the elements when viewed on a smaller screen.<br>
-A custom CSS file was created to override Bootstrap's default choices to elements, and another CSS file was created to make changes to the elements when viewed on a smaller screen.
+At a later point in the bootcamp, JavaScript was added to utilize Bootstrap's popups and toasts.

 ### One Page Website
 A challenge to built a single page website of a subject of my choice using HTML and CSS only.
 The subject for the website that I choose is Star Wars Podracing.
-It has a table for up and coming races, an article section of who won the last race, photos of past races, and a form to sign up to be a Podracer for a coming up race.
+It has a table for up and coming races, an article section of who won the last race, photos of past races, and a form to sign up to be a Podracer for a coming up race.<br>
 Later in the bootcamp course, JavaScript was added to create a LightBox for the photos.

 ### Simple Recipes
 The focus of this single page website is utilizing CSS's animations to give the site some affects and the @media to change the elements when the screen reaches a certain size.
 JavaScript was used to make pop recipe cards and validate the form fill out.

 ### The Pet Shop Website
 A two page website that used the basics of HTML and CSS.
 It introduced how to use CSS to stylize the web pages, and how to link